 What qualities make a successful Yost staff team member?

-Successful Yost staff members a committed, diligent, organized, hard-working, enthusiastic individuals who communicate openly and effectively.
+Successful Yost staff members are committed, diligent, organized, hard-working, enthusiastic individuals who communicate openly and effectively.
 Our small staff requires collaboration, creativity, open-mindedness, an enthusiasm for meeting and working with diverse people -- and a great sense of humor and enthusiasm for the joys of playfulness and connectivity.

 What’s your favorite event or tradition in your house?